MicrosoftDocs/win32/desktop-src/shell/samples-explorerbrowsersearch.md

 ---
-Description: 'Demonstrates how to use the Windows Explorer Browser control to embed Windows Explorer in an application and how to implement search functionality with an in-memory search folder.'
+Description: Demonstrates how to use the Windows Explorer Browser control to embed Windows Explorer in an application and how to implement search functionality with an in-memory search folder.
-title: Explorer Browser Search Sample
+title: Explorer Browser Search Sample ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Explorer Browser Search Sample